RodKingroo/Tsuki.Framework/README.md

 ======
 - **Tsuki.Engine** — A video game development game engine based on Tsuki.Framework
 - **Project Tsukihime** — A remaster project of an old game project in the novella genre, Tsukihime (2000) + DLC with the developer Tsuki's own vision.Framework using 3D backgrounds and Live2D capabilities.
-- **AI Marie Kate** — A project related to the development of its own AI viewer.
+- **AI Marie Kate** — A project related to the development of its own AI V-Tuber.
 I can't say anything more :^)

 <H2>Note</H2>
 *fork [OpenTK 4.7.6](https://github.com/opentk/opentk/tree/master) with a rethinking of code, this project, to implement more fine-tuning, projects